duleorlovic/blog/_posts/2016-10-28-adminlte-free-template-on-rails.markdown

 To add new template while keeping existing you can use different layout base on locale.
-You can set new layout with option `?layout=true` So if you add param `?layout=true` it will render `index.in.html.erb` variant using new layout and put that in session (so all form submittions also use new layout).
+You can set new layout with option `?layout=true` So if you add param `?layout=true` it will render `index.in.html.erb` variant using new layout and put that in session (so all form submissions also use new layout).
 You can disable new_layout with `?layout=false`.
 If you have locale files (probably `devise.en.yml`) than you need to copy to `:in`